nuthanc/microservice/ticketing/README.md

 * Test running in local machine outside of kubernetes cluster
   * So no access to that secret
 * So, mock for stripe

+### Mocked Stripe Client
+* Downside is that are we are not reaching stripe api itself